clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 If using multiple pages, a navigation bar can be useful at the bottom of the screen:

-{{< img src="lvgl_cook_pagenav.png" alt="Image" caption="To save from repeating the same widgets on each page, there's the *top_layer* which is the *Always on Top* transparent page above all the pages.
-Everything you put on this page will be on top of all the others." class="center" >}}
+{{< img src="lvgl_cook_pagenav.png" alt="Image" class="center" >}}

+To save from repeating the same widgets on each page, there's the *top_layer* which is the *Always on Top* transparent page above all the pages.
+Everything you put on this page will be on top of all the others.

 For the navigation bar we can use a [``buttonmatrix``]({{< ref "components/lvgl/widgets#lvgl-widget-buttonmatrix" >}}).
 Note how the *header_footer* style definition is being applied to the widget and its children objects, and how a few more styles are configured manually at the main widget: